se-for-sci/se-for-sci.github.io/content/week3/introoo.md

 - `__iadd__`/`__isub__`/`__imul__`/`__itruediv__`: Inplace versions of math
   operators.
 - `__radd__`/`__rsub__`/`__rmul__`/`__rtruediv__`: Reversed versions of math
   operators.
-These are called if the other direction is not supported.
+These are called if the first operator is not a member of this class.
 - `__eq__`/`__neq__`/`__lt__`/...: The comparison operators.
 You can just specify two and then let `@functools.totalordering` generate the rest for you.
 - `__repr__`/`__str__`: Controls hows the object is printed.
 Unlike some other